City-of-Helsinki/hel-osm-high-contrast/README.md

 [MapBox GL JS]: https://openmaptiles.org/docs/website/mapbox-gl-js/

 To use the style on a server, just follow [OpenMapTiles][] and [Tileserver GL][] instructions.
 To use the style on a web client, you may use [MapBox GL JS][] or any other JS library that supports Mapbox styles.
+For server-side rendering in multiple languages (e.g. Swedish), we suggest the City of Helsinki [Tileserver GL fork](https://github.com/City-of-Helsinki/tileserver-gl) that supports specifying the language in the tile URL.

 MapBox port by Riku Oja.